 I would give you spiced wine to drink,

-5Who is this sweeping in from the desert,
+5Who is this coming up from the wilderness

 6Place me like a seal over your heart,